barretov/CodeTimeTracker/README.md

     To open dashboard:

-        - Use command (Crtl+Shift+p) and type 'CodeTimeTracker' or 'tracker' and choose the option "CondeTimeTracker: Open Dashboard".
+        - Use command (Ctrl+Shift+p) and type 'CodeTimeTracker' or 'tracker' and choose the option "CondeTimeTracker: Open Dashboard".

         or.

-        - Open menu 'Tools'->'CodeTimeTracker'->'CodeTimeTracker:Open Dasshboard'.
+        - Open menu 'Tools'->'CodeTimeTracker'->'CodeTimeTracker:Open Dashboard'.

     FireFox
     =======